phoenixframework/phoenix_guides/ZZ_testing_channels.md

 When building the socket we need to also make sure to subscribe to it, or else there will be no one to broadcast to and the test will fail.
-Typically the module you pass in is `NameOfYourApp.PubSub`.
+Typically the module you pass in is `NameOfYourHelloPhoenix.PubSub`.

 This time we call the Channel with params for a new chat message and assert that the channel broadcasted a new chat with the correct payload (the new